elliotec/elliotec.com/source/posts/2016-02-20-modules-and-monoliths.html.markdown

 Doing a project in React has such a huge learning curve and the sheer amount of modules and libraries one must connect and configure makes my head spin.
-There are seemingly infinite combinations of libraries and newest things you must know to [actually ship something.](http://mir.aculo.us/2015/08/25/how-to-actually-ship-software-that-actually-works/) [React is also not even a new idea.](http://bitquabit.com/post/the-more-things-change/)
+There are seemingly infinite combinations of libraries and newest things you must know to [actually ship something.](http://mir.aculo.us/2015/08/25/how-to-actually-ship-software-that-actually-works/)

-[Some people love this constant stream of new stuff and learning, but even they are feeling the exhaustion.](https://medium.com/@ericclemmons/javascript-fatigue-48d4011b6fc4#.s12704ins) My buddy shaine put it well -
+[Some people love this constant stream of new stuff and learning, but even they are feeling the exhaustion.](https://medium.com/@ericclemmons/javascript-fatigue-48d4011b6fc4#.s12704ins)

+My buddy shaine put it well -

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">Is there a way to just skip over react/webpack/es6 to the next big thing?
 I love those things, but theoretically I love the next thing more.</p>&mdash; Shaine Hatch (@ShaineHatch) <a href="https://twitter.com/ShaineHatch/status/643468259375714304">September 14, 2015</a></blockquote>